ember-learn/cli-guides/guides/advanced-use/blueprints.md

 Ember CLI ships with support for blueprints.
 Blueprints are snippet generators used to create the entities — components, routes, services, models and more — used in your applications.
 Blueprints allow us to share common Ember patterns in the community.
 Developers can define blueprints for use in their applications or addons.

 Ember's builtin [blueprints](https://github.com/emberjs/ember.js/tree/master/blueprints) are a source of detailed examples to help you learn more about blueprints.
+The Ember CLI API docs on [blueprints](https://ember-cli.com/api/classes/Blueprint.html) provides advanced information for developing blueprints.

 To see a list of all available blueprints with a short descriptions of what they do, run `ember generate --help` or `ember help generate`.